This add-on is operated by Hapyrus Inc

-If you decide to use your own Amazon Redshift cluster, you may create a cluster from you Amazon AWS console similar to how you created an S3 bucket.
-Currently, we only support Redshift clusters created in the region us-east1.
+If you decide to use your own Amazon Redshift cluster, you may create a cluster from your Amazon AWS console similar to how you created an S3 bucket.
+Currently, we only support Redshift clusters created in the region US-EAST-1.

-First go to the Amazon AWS Console and select the Properties button on the top right.
+First go to the Amazon AWS Console and click on Redshift.

 We suggest creating a new security group but you can use “default” also.
 On the security group page, click on the group you want to use for your Amazon Redshift cluster.
-Add a new EC2 Security Group connection type from the drop down menu and enter these credentials:
+Add a new EC2 Security Group connection type from the drop down menu and enter these two sets of credentials:

 AWS Account ID: 481004789880 Security group: flydata

-Go back to the main Redshift page and click the “Create Redshift Cluster” button.
+Go back to the main Redshift page and click the “Launch Cluster” button.

 Select the size you want for your cluster.
 Each node supports up to 2TB of storage.
-We recommend multiple nodes for better query performance.
+We recommend multiple nodes (2XL and higher) for better query performance.
 After you have decided everything. click next.